gautham-binoy/Cropconnect/README.md

 3.  **Open the main page:** Navigate to the frontend folder and open the `index.html` file directly in your web browser (e.g., Chrome, Firefox).

 4. The application is now running and will communicate with your local backend server.

+## ⚠️ Important Note on API Rate Limits

+This project uses the free tier of the Google Gemini API to generate AI-powered market summaries.
+The free tier has a daily request limit (currently around 50 requests/day).

+If the "AI Market Report" section shows an error or fails to load, it is likely because this daily limit has been reached due to testing or high usage.
+The feature will automatically start working again once the daily quota resets.
+The core functionality of fetching and displaying market prices from Data.gov.in will not be affected.